juhahinkula/juhahinkula.github.io/_posts/2017-04-10-jpaauditing.markdown

 }
 {% endhighlight %}

+Below is the screenshot from the demo todo application with auditing enabled.
+Source code can be found from the [repository](https://github.com/juhahinkula/todoList.git)

 ![screenshot]({{ site.baseurl }}/img/jpa_auditing.png)

-Source code can be found from the [repository](https://github.com/juhahinkula/todoList.git)